X Window System core protocol: Other

 Other requests and events in the core protocol exist.
 The first kind of requests is relative to the parent relationship between windows: a client can request to change the parent of a window, or can request information about the parenthood of windows.
 Other requests are relative to the selection, which is however mostly governed by other protocols.
 Other requests are about the input focus and the shape of the pointer.
 A client can also request the owner of a resource (window, pixmap, etc.) to be killed, which causes the server to terminate the connection with it.
 Finally, a client can send a no-operation request to the server.

 Extensions

 The shape extension allows oclock to create a round window.

-The X Window core protocol was designed to be extensible.
+The X core protocol was designed to be extensible.
 The core protocol specifies a mechanism for querying the available extensions and how extension requests, events, and errors packets are made.

 In particular, a client can request the list of all available extensions for data relative to a specific extension.
 The packets of extensions are similar to the packets of the core protocol.
 The core protocol specifies that request, event, and error packets contain an integer indicating its type (for example, the request for creating a new window is numbered 1).
 A range of these integers are reserved for extensions.